 Without a doubt, one of the most common questions I get from readers is, “How do I pick paint colors for my home?
 I am so overwhelmed.
 I don't even know where to start!”
 If that's how you feel, let me assure you that you aren't alone.
 I have been there myself!

-How to Choose Paint Colors for Your Hope: 6 Easy Designer Tips
+How to Choose Paint Colors for Your Home: 5 Easy Designer Tips

 Tip #1: NEVER choose your interior paint colors first–let your “crucial element” guide you.

 Why?
-Because when you have chosen a crucial element, it will then guide your paint color choice(s)for whatever space you are working on!
+Because when you have chosen a crucial element, the color palette of it will then guide your paint color choice(s) for whatever space you are working on!
 The hard work has been done for you by the artist or designer who has already chosen colors that work beautifully together in the crucial element!

-If you want a neutral wall paint color, look to the pattern’s whites and beiges.
+If you prefer neutrals for your wall color, look to the pattern’s whites and beiges.
 If you want a color on your walls, choose a color from your crucial element.